gulp21/languagetool-neural-network/README.md

 to; too; 0.5
 ```

-If you build LanguageTool now, the rule, which has the id `LANG_TO_VS_TOO_NEURALNETWORK`, should work, if you have specified the word2vec directory in the settings.
+If you build LanguageTool now, the rule, which has the id `LANG_to_VS_too_NEURALNETWORK`, should work, if you have specified the word2vec directory in the settings.
 The new rule might cause more false alarms than necessary, though.

 ```bash
 ./build.sh languagetool-standalone package -DskipTests